 To open a Windows application from the Start menu:

-Click the Parallels icon II in the menu bar and choose Windows Start Menu.
+- 1 Do one of the following: - Click the Parallels Desktop icon in the menu bar and choose Windows Start Menu.

 • If Windows is in Full Screen or Window mode, open the Start Menu as you normally would.